How to register a stillbirth

-- Her usual address at the time of the still-birth
+- Usual address at the time of the stillbirth

 For married parents, we also require:

-- The number of previous children born to her present husband or any former husband
+- Number of previous children born to present husband or any former husband

-Due to the sensitive nature of still-birth registration, the procedure for ordering and obtaining certificates differs from birth, death and marriage certificates.
-With the exception of very recent still-birth registration's, all records are held at the General Register Office and not at the local Register Office.
-The records date back to the 1st July 1927.
+Due to the sensitive nature of a stillbirth registration, the procedure for ordering and obtaining certificates differs from birth, death and marriage certificates.
+With the exception of very recent stillbirth registration, all records are held at the general register office and not at the local register office.
+The records date back to the 1 July 1927.